The Finance Podcast Launch Checklist: Everything You Need Before Going Live

 Brand compliance.
 Get your cover art reviewed against your brand guidelines before submitting to any directory.
 Finance companies with existing brand standards need their marketing or design team to sign off.
 Changing cover art after launch creates confusion in directories that cache artwork.

 Intro/outro music.
 License it.
 Do not use royalty-free tracks from YouTube Audio Library for a professionally branded finance podcast.
-Budget for a proper license from a music licensing platform.
-Confirm no copyright conflicts before production begins.
+Budget for a proper license from a music licensing platform like Envato or Premium Beats.
+It’s important to confirm no copyright conflicts before production begins.

 Branded audio intro/outro.
 15 to 30 seconds.
-Should include show name, host name, and a one-line value proposition.
-Produce it before you record your first real episode, because it gets added to every episode including the trailer.
+Should include the show name, the host name, and a one-line value proposition.
+Produce it before you record your first real episode, because it gets added to every episode moving forward.

 Trailer episode.
 This is Episode 0.
-It runs 60 to 90 seconds.
+It should run 1 to 3 minutes.
 It introduces the show, the host, and what listeners can expect.
-It goes live the moment you submit to directories, before Episode 1 publishes.
+It goes live the moment it’s accepted in directories before Episode 1 publishes.
 Many hosts skip this and upload their first real episode as the first listing.
 That’s a missed opportunity.
-The trailer is what new listeners find when they discover the show between episode releases.
+The trailer is a great promotional asset that can help garner an initial subscriber base to receive your first episode in their feed.

 Show website page.
-A dedicated page on your existing website, or a standalone site, needs to be live (or scheduled to go live) on launch day.
+A dedicated page on your existing website, or a standalone site, should go live after you trailer but before launch day.
 It should include the show description, host bio, embed of the latest episode, and subscribe links.
-For building your podcast brand, the website page is the owned asset that search traffic can find.
+For building your podcast brand, the website is an important owned asset to have for increased SEO.

 LinkedIn.
 For a B2B finance podcast, LinkedIn is the primary social channel.
-Confirm your handle and page setup before launch.
-Instagram and TikTok are not appropriate primary channels for this audience at launch stage.
+If you don’t already have one, you should confirm your handle and page setup before launch.
+Instagram and TikTok are not appropriate as primary channels for a finance or B2B audience at the launch stage.

 TPC Recommendation: Finance podcast hosts frequently want their cover art to carry the company logo prominently.
 That’s reasonable, but test it at thumbnail size, roughly 60×60 pixels, before finalizing.
 Many corporate logos become unreadable at that scale.
 The show name and a simple visual identity often outperform a full logo lockup in directory browsing environments where your cover art is competing with hundreds of other thumbnails.